 Although Project Pont has come to an end, there is still considerable interest in the maps, and the Library continues to co-ordinate enquiries and research.
 A new initiative, the Scottish Maps Forum, focusing on early maps of Scotland, was launched in 2002.

-If you are interested in researching any aspect of Pont's life, work and maps, or wish to be put on the mailing list for further information, please contact:
+If you are researching any aspect of Pont's life, work or maps, or would like further information, please ask a question online, phone or write to us.

 Map Collections (Project Pont)